ndhays/redux-cablecar-Rails-Demo-App/README.md

 It uses Webpack to build `bundle.js` and bootstrap node modules into the asset pipeline.

 (Webpack enters at `entry.js` and builds to -> `/app/assets/javascripts/bundle.js`)

-see `webpack.config.js` for more details
+See `webpack.config.js` for more details

 ## Demo
 Use arrow keys to move square around the board.